easytarget/microPyEZfonts/README.md

 Details are in [`MARQUEE.md`](MARQUEE.md), and examples of driving the animation with an IRQ timer loop are in the examples folder.

-# Fonts
+# Font Packs

 Font files are in the [`Latin-1`](Latin-1) and [`Symbols`](Symbols) folders as appropriate.
 * See the `README` in each for a description, a map of all the fonts and heights, and other considerations.

-The selection provided here covers the default U8G2 fonts, a lot of common X11 fonts and the 'spleen' small font set.
-There are some symbol and icon fonts too.
+The selection provided here was derived from the default U8G2 fonts; it contains common X11 fonts, the 'spleen' small font set, OpenIconic icons, tiny fonts, and some symbol and other icon fonts too.

 They are all derived from **112** open and redistributable *.bdf* font definition files covering 11 font families.
 These have been packed into *.py* font modules based on the character set(s) they contain.